jesusjarr30/Modular-Web/README.md

 Requires software to run in Linux.
 Need to download Maven
 Java JDK 17.
-Install docker you can check the next URL https://docs.docker.com/engine/install/ubuntu/ ...
+Install docker You can check the next URL https://docs.docker.com/engine/install/ubuntu/ ...

+##Common Issues

+If you encounter problems when starting Docker containers, make sure you have the necessary ports available for local execution.
+In this case, it's ports 3306, 80, and 3000.
+If any of these ports are occupied, the application won't deploy correctly.
+Check the options to free up ports on your computer.

+##Keep in touch

 If you have any ideas for implementing enhancements to my project or any feedback on my work, please feel free to send an email to jesus.jarr.30@gmail.com